Starlink Internet Review: Plans, Pricing, and Speeds

 Andreas Rivera

 It’s been only a few years since Elon Musk’s SpaceX began launching Starlink satellites into low-Earth orbit (LEO).
-Still, the satellite internet provider has already made an astounding impact worldwide.
+Within a few short years, the satellite internet provider has already made an astounding impact worldwide.

-While its technology and business practices set it apart from the competition, Starlink has drawbacks.
-Prospective customers should know that it’s among the most expensive satellite internet options, with a staggering startup cost of at least $599.
+While its technology and business model set it apart from the competition, Starlink has a few drawbacks.
+Prospective customers should know that it’s among the most expensive satellite internet options, with a staggering startup cost of at least $349.

 "Latency was the biggest surprise.
 We got 40ms, which was enough to stream live TV.
 That was not an option before." — Starlink customer Jim Olson, Colorado